Easy Mo Bee: Later career

 In 1997, Mo Bee produced for Biggie's double-disc album, Life After Death.
 The producer crafted two songs, "I Love the Dough" and "Going Back to Cali"; these songs would mark the last time Easy would produce for Bad Boy.

 In 2000, he put out an album called Now or Never: Oddysey 2000, featuring East Coast staples Busta Rhymes, Raekwon, Prodigy, Smif-N-Wessun, Kool G Rap, and Sauce Money, along with Goodie Mob and Kurupt.
 Over the next decade he would craft songs for Big Daddy Kane, Ras Kass, the Wu-Tang Clan, Mos Def, Black Rob, Sean Price, Wiz Khalifa and others, eventually winning a Grammy for his work with Alicia Keys on her album, The Diary of Alicia Keys (2003).

+Personal life

+Easy Mo Bee's younger brother is the producer The LG Experience, who produced the Ill Al Skratch album, Creep Wit' Me.